By Mike Miller April 28, 2025

 It hosted professional touring groups and local productions like "The Mikado" until the early 1900s, when rerouted railroads led to financial decline.

 The theater was abandoned after a failed stint as a movie house, falling into disrepair.
 In 1972, dedicated citizens formed the Monticello Opera House, Inc., saving it from demolition.
+It was added to the National Register of Historic Places in 1972.

 The building was purchased in 1973 with community funds, a state grant, and a donation from Mrs. Dorothy Simpson, ensuring its restoration as a cultural landmark.

-Street parking is plentiful, and a city lot is available across from the courthouse.
+Check their website for show schedules and tickets, with optional dinner packages.
+Street parking is plentiful, and a city lot is also available across from the courthouse.

 After 5 pm the Monticello News lot is also accessible.
 Arrive early for popular events like murder mystery dinners, as seating is limited.